 An Amazon Simple Storage Service (Amazon S3) bucket includes a synthetic IP Data Record (IPDR) dataset, an AWS Glue job converts the datasets, and an Amazon SageMaker instance includes Machine Learning (ML) Jupyter Notebooks.

-The solution ingests data from the Amazon S3 bucket into the Amazon SageMaker cluster and runs the Jupyter notebooks on the dataset.
+The guidance ingests data from the Amazon S3 bucket into the Amazon SageMaker cluster and runs the Jupyter notebooks on the dataset.

 The notebooks preprocess the data, extract features, and divide the data into training and testing.
 Amazon S3 Select reads the Parquet compressed data that was processed by the AWS Glue job.
 ML algorithms process the training dataset to develop a model to identify anomalies and predict future anomalies.